10 Cuticle Care Mistakes That Are Making Your Nails Look, Gross,

 Not eating healthy

-Put down that cheeseburger and pick up a carrot stick.
-Everything you eat impacts your nails, skin, and hair.
-Things like soda and alcohol can ravage your nails.
-Go for lots of leafy greens, and supplement with magnesium, calcium, or biotin — along with plenty of water.
+Put the cheeseburger down and pick up a carrot stick.
+Everything you eat has an impact on your nails, skin, and hair.
+Things like soda and alcohol can devastate your nails.
+Go for lots of leafy greens and add magnesium, calcium, or biotin — along with plenty of water.

 Getting gels and acrylics

 While we can’t deny that the click-clack of gels and acrylics are super fun, they’re horrible for your nails.
 The buffing needed to get these methods to stick can cause the nail to become thin and prone to breaking.
 Unless you want your nails looking like brittle wooden boards, lay off those damaging salon treatments.

 Are your nails the same color as the last polish you painted?
 It’s probably because you don’t use a base coat.
 There are a ton of different base coats on the market that can do anything, from strengthening your nails to creating a peel-off polish.
 This is a quick first step that makes a world of difference.

 Drowning in hydration

 If you want your polish to stay put, watch out for water.
 According to dermatologist Dr. Dana Stern, “Water is consistently being absorbed and so subtle back out by our nails.
 This […] weakens nails as a result of the fragile nail cells ar during a constant state of contraction and enlargement.”
 If your nails are on the dry side, applying jojoba or apricot oil to the cuticle and nail may be a good way to induce some wetness back.